Mindfulness

-Mindfulness is about being present and attentive in the moment.
-You can apply it to everything you do.
-Mindfulness therapy is used to treat stress, anxiety, burnout, and symptoms of tension, but it can also help to improve your quality of life.
-Read on to learn more about the benefits of practicing mindfulness.
+Mindfulness is fully focusing your attention on the present moment.
+You can apply it in everything you do.
+It is used for stress, anxiety, burnout or tension symptoms and can improve the quality of your life.
+In this article, you can read more about the benefits of mindfulness and mindfulness therapy.

 What is mindfulness?

 Mindfulness is about being present in the here and now.
-You’re giving your full attention to the moment; observing it with all your senses.
-When you practice mindfulness, you become aware of your thoughts, feelings, and physical senses without passing any judgement.
-You simply observe.
+You’re giving your full attention to the moment while observing it with all your senses.
+When you practice mindfulness, you are aware of the thoughts, feelings and physical sensations that pass without judgment.
+You just simply observe.
+Originally, the practice of mindfulness comes from Buddhism and Hinduism.
+From there, it has slowly made its way into modern, Western psychology.
+At iPractice, we use mindfulness to reduce various psychological symptoms.

 Where attention goes, energy flows